 Any party to a commercial construction contract has a statutory right to refer a dispute to Adjudication, without the need for a specific contract clause.

-In the case of Adjudication, since 1st May 1998, there has been a Statutory right to Adjudicate a construction dispute at any time so a contract clause is not necessary, unless the contract is a householder one, which are excluded from the Statutory rights.
-The Adjudication infrastructure in place now is a "well-oiled machine", both in terms of the quality of Adjudicators and case law behind it.
-It is a very fast and effective ADR process to ending construction disputes and much cheaper than Court proceedings.
-It is a specialist area of law that many solicitors do not have any experience of thus it is essential that any case representation is properly advocated by experienced construction professionals such as Arbicon.
-The effective Adjudicators are normally Chartered Quantity Surveyors and the advocates the same as they will have worked on a site and experts in the measurement and valuation of construction work and time.
+Adjudication in construction is a formal, very fast and effective alternative dispute resolution (ADR) process to end commercial construction disputes and is much cheaper than Court proceedings.
+It is a specialist area of law and it is essential that any case representation is properly advocated by experienced construction professionals.
+The effective Adjudicators and Advocates are normally Chartered Quantity Surveyors as are Arbicon, experienced in working on construction projects and experts in the measurement and valuation of construction work and time.

-Arbicon have been involved in Adjudication since it started in 1998 and can act as both a party Advocate or appoint an Arbicon Adjudicator.
+Arbicon has been involved in Adjudication in Construction since it started in 1998 and can act as both a party Advocate or can appoint a Construction Adjudicator.